spinza/tuya_mqtt/README.md

   * Setup a Tuya account.
   * Run the wizard tool.
 7. You can then edit the `devices.json` to only include the devices you are interested in.
+8. Copy `config_sample.py` to `config.py` and edit appropriately.
-8. You can then run the server by running `./server.py`.
+9. You can then run the server by running `./server.py`.
-9. The service can also be activated copying the service file `tuya_mqtt.service` to an appropriate location and editing the file to match your setup.
+10. The service can also be activated copying the service file `tuya_mqtt.service` to an appropriate location and editing the file to match your setup.